Imagination Library's Grown-Up Spelling Bee tickets are on sale now - Clarksville Online - Clarksville News, Sports, Events and Information

 Tickets may also be purchased during business hours at the office of Allstate Agent Alexis Goines, located at 1604 Madison Street Suite

 Sponsorships and teams for the bee are still available at a variety of levels.
-If you are interested in forming a team, please contact Laura Hoffman at or text 931.217.3332.
+If you are interested in forming a team, please contact Laura Hoffman at laura@clarksville.org or text 931.217.3332.

 The Imagination Library requires donations from community members like you to continue providing free books for children ages birth to five years old in Montgomery County.
 If you would like to donate or make a pledge, visit the Imagination Library of Montgomery County page to spread the joy of reading and learning to local children.
 Parents can sign their children up for the free book program online.